Pre-training Vision Transformers with Formula-driven Supervised Learning: Method

-\textbf{Scaling ExFractalDB.}.
-The potential of ViTs can only be realized through pre-training on huge datasets.
-However, previous work on FDSL pre-trained models on only relatively small datasets (on the order of 1M images).
-In the present work, we increase the size of the dataset to 10M, 20M, and 50M by simply increasing the number of classes, which is a trivial task for FDSL.
-This results in datasets with $C = $ 10k, 21k, and 50k, respectively.
-For each class, 25 3D fractal instances are generated.
-To increase the variation of the projected images, each instance is captured by a virtual camera from 40 positions, which are randomly and uniformly chosen from the surface of a unit sphere.
-As a result, $25$ [instances] $\times$ $40$ [viewpoints] $= 1,000$ [images] are generated for each class.
+\textbf{Scaling ExFractalDB.} The potential of ViTs can only be realized through pre-training on huge datasets with real images.
+However, previous work used FDSL models pre-trained on only relatively small datasets (on the order of 1M to 10M images)~\cite{NakashimaarXiv2021}.
+In the present work, we increased the size of the dataset to 21M and 50M images by simply increasing the number of classes, which is a trivial task for FDSL.
+This resulted in datasets with $C = $ 21k and 50k classes, respectively.
+For each class, 25 3D fractal instances were generated.
+To increase the variation of the projected images, each instance was captured by a virtual camera from 40 positions, which were randomly and uniformly chosen from the surface of a unit sphere.
+As a result, $25$ instances $\times$ $40$ viewpoints $= 1,000$ images were generated for each class.